T-Goon/1102/README.md

 Assignments for WPI class CS 1102 Accelerated Introduction to Program Design.

 All written in the Racket programming language using Dr. Racket 7.0.

+Descriptions of each assignment are in their respective folders.